dsmsuite/dsmsuite.github.io/dsm_overview.md

 The figure above shows the same design in a DSM.
 * The DSM consists of a matrix with the same elements in the rows and columns.
 * The hierarchy of packages and elements is visible on the left.
-* The relations between the elements are in the cells.
+* The relations between the elements are shown in the cells.

-That column 5 (P4) of row 16 (A2) is filled, for example, means that P4 is dependent on A2.
+That column 7 (P5) of row 13 (D3) is filled, for example, means that P5 is dependent on D3.
 This is in accordance with the UML diagram.

 The number in the cell represents the strength of the relationship and is usually the number of dependencies between the elements.

 The cells on the diagonal represent the relationship of an element with itself and are usually empty.

-Although it takes some time to read the matrices, there are a number of important advantages over UML.
+Although it takes some time to get comfortable with reading the matrices, there are a number of important advantages over UML.
 These key strengths are discussed below.

 ## Key strengths